-Over the weekend, my husband and I spent an afternoon at the ballpark.
+On day 151 of my 366-day self-care challenge, my husband and I spent an afternoon at the ballpark watching a game.

 Just being there reminded me of the excitement I felt when I saw my first live baseball game.
 My dad took me to watch the Cincinnati Reds.
 I wore my ball cap, and of course I brought my glove (just in case).
 As an avid baseball card collector I knew all the players, and it was so cool to finally be able to see them in person.